JanosKrizsan/Amadeus/README.md

 ## What is this

-A handy tool to access anonimizing settings within the Win.
-Environment.
+A C# WinForms app that could use the PS scripts included.
+Partial implementation, this is a project to showcase a possible WinForms MVP structure.
+This showcase-project is now deemed finished by the author.

 ## Tech Used
 - PS
 - C#
-- C++ (maybe)
 - WinForms

-## Structure and Features
+## Structure

 ### PS Scripts
 These are ran via C#:<br>
 The C# desktop app runs various PS scripts to change states, connect to services and apply changes to the environment.
-- Connect to VPN 🟢
+- Connect to VPN
-- Connect to Proxy 🟢
+- Connect to Proxy
-- Connect to RDP 🟢
+- Connect to RDP
-- Spoof Mac Address 🟢
+- Spoof Mac Address
-- Change Sys Language 🟢
+- Change Sys Language
-- Change IP 🟢
+- Change IP

-Additional Must Have:<br>
-- Need to update scripts in order to confirm to Winforms panels
-- Additional supplementary scripts might be required to ease the editing

 Additional:<br>
-- Force scripts to run in elevated mode 🟢
+- Force scripts to run in elevated mode
-- Notification of system language and location language 🟢
+- Notification of system language and location language
 - Password choices, encrypted saving
 - PS scripts are protected